 Coughing can be painful and keep you awake.
 If you have a dry cough, then a cough suppressant in the form of cough syrup will go a long way toward helping you sleep better.

 Again, check the label of your preferred brand.
 Some formulas contain acetaminophen and an antihistamine.
 If you’ve already taken medications with those ingredients, you should avoid doubling up.

-You already know that saltwater is ideal for clearing the sinuses.
-It’s also effective at dulling the pain of a sore throat.
-It works exceptionally well if you gargle with it at the first sign that you’re getting sick.
-The salt kills excess bacteria as well as providing numbing pain relief.
+We’ve covered that saltwater is ideal for clearing the sinuses., but it’s also effective at dulling the pain of a sore throat.
+Saltwater works exceptionally well if you gargle it at the first sign that you’re getting sick.

 Our only caution with this technique is to avoid swallowing the water.
 Otherwise, you may feel nauseous.